 Mark Connole has been Sophie's only farrier since her first pony in 1997 when he qualified from his apprenticeship with Master Farrier Stuart Spence.
 In his downtime he competes at motocross and finds the balance of competition helps him rise to the challenges of working with horses across all disciplines.

 Maxine Poole is an equine sports massage therapist and has worked with Sophie's horses since 2010 when she first moved to Angela's yard, and treats them all every two weeks, dealing with any muscular tensions that occur during training.
 Maxine competes successfully in show jumping on her own horses.

 Lewis Coppin has ridden since childhood and his hobby became his career with a degree in Equine Sports Coaching from Bishop Burton College.
 Dressage and eventing are now his favourite aspects of equine sport and he is honoured to be part of Sophie’s team where he can continue learning and transfer his skills to his own horse at home.

 Victor Henigan is the Director of The Riverside Clinic and is registered with the General Osteopathic Council (GOsC).
 Victor has lectured and practised extensively and started working with dressage riders a few years ago.
 He has worked with Sophie since she had a bad fall in 2007 and also treats other able and para athletes.

-As a member of Team GBR, Sophie is part of the UK Sport lottery funded Equestrian World Class Programme, which supports a pathway to success for eventing, jumping, dressage and para-equestrian dressage athletes.
-Its mission is to identify talent, maximise potential and deliver success and it does this with great success through Equine Pathway, Podium Potential and Podium.
+As a member of Team GBR, Sophie is part of the UK Sport Lottery funded Equestrian World Class Programme, which supports a pathway to success for eventing, jumping, dressage and para dressage athletes.
+Its mission is to identify talent, maximise potential and deliver success through Podium Potential Pathway, Podium Potential and Podium.